 A total Gulfstream IV detail normally requires about five days and can often be done while the airplane is in for scheduled maintenance or an avionics modification.
 That's about 175 days less than a major cabin refurbishment requires.

-Some maintenance centers offer detailing as part of a work package, either using their own staffs or contracting the work out to an independent detailing specialist.
+Some maintenance centers offer detailing as part of a work package, either using their own staff or contracting the work out to an independent detailing specialist.
 Private-Sky Aviation Services is among the companies that do the work itself.

 Is a total interior detail a reasonable alternative to a cabin refurbishment?
 It depends on what the owner intends to do with the airplane.
 With inventory of used aircraft at unprecedented levels and prices at all-time lows, many owners are choosing to keep the old wings a little longer and consider detailing money well spent.

 The Allen Group in Visalia, Calif., recently detailed the exterior of a Boeing Business Jet in Orlando.
-The firm polished the paint, removed old wax and grime, washed the surfaces and applied protective coating.
-The aircraft owner had been quoted a price of $400,000 to strip, prep and paint the aircraft-10 times the $40,000 that detailing cost him, according to Allen Group owner David Allen.
+The firm polished the paint, removed old wax and grime, washed the surfaces, and applied a protective coating.
+The aircraft owner had been quoted a price of $400,000 to strip, prep, and paint the aircraft—10 times the $40,000 that detailing cost him, according to Allen Group owner David Allen.
 And Allen estimates the job has extended the life of the existing paint by as much as four years.

-What a major detailing job might include
+What a major detailing job might include:

-• Stripping the leather seats, repairing any tears and re-dyeing them to the original color
+• Stripping the leather seats, repairing any tears, and re-dyeing them to the original color

-• Pulling out the carpeting, cleaning it and reinstalling it
+• Pulling out the carpeting, cleaning it, and reinstalling it

-• Repairing, removing stains and cleaning fabric-covered sidewalls, bulkheads and overheads
+• Repairing, removing stains, and cleaning fabric-covered sidewalls, bulkheads, and overheads

 • Cleaning cabin windows, inside and outside